ENVISION: Initial Engagement

 City-led projects (past & current):

-In this phase we wanted to know what you love about the area and what you envision for the future.
+In the initial stages of this phase we wanted to know what you love about the area and what you envision for the future.

 Learn more about the Heritage Communities Working Group.